jluebbe/DistroKit/doc/testing.rst

 to the size of the file itself: its size must be a multiple of 4 kiB.

 Note: if this additional requirement isn't met, the error message is
-      missleading and states about an 'invalid value' after the first transfer.
+      misleading and states about an 'invalid value' after the first transfer.

 Most of the time the initramfs file hits the threshold.
 Thus, it must